-pairing up edges can be done almost entirely with the method shown below, the idea is a very familiar one, fix something, replace it with something else that isn't fixed to move the fixed group out of the way, then restore what part was broke while fixing the first group.
+pairing up edges can be done almost entirely with the method shown below, the idea is a very familiar one, fix something, replace it with something else to move the fixed group out of the way, then undo the moves used fixing the first group to restore the centers.

 now for the last 2 sets of edges, this can get a little tight because there is no third set of pieces to trade out, but these can be fixed easily with the following algorithm. if the matching pieces are diagonal from each other instead of across they can be swapped around into this position without doing any deep layer cuts, its just a matter of rearranging using such moves as L' F U'. this alg (like all) is easier to remember if you see what it's doing. first it knocks an edge out with its match, only reversed (Dd)'. then it removes that new pair and reinserts it upside down (F U F' L F' L' F), so that when you slice it back (Dd), the edges will match.